Bull Put Spread: How I Collect $1 Credit on a $5 Spread (Step-by-Step)

 The Bull Put Spread (BPS) is one of the most popular premium-selling strategies in options trading.
-It lets you collect income when the market is stable or rising — with a hard cap on your maximum loss.
+On a standard $5-wide spread, your maximum profit is capped at the net credit you collect, while your maximum loss is capped at $400 per contract — giving you a defined-risk way to collect income when the market is stable or rising.

 What Is a Bull Put Spread?